 More information

-Private Frederick William Lydiate, regimental number 985, of 32 Battalion, was killed in action at Fromelles, France, on the 19 July 1916.
+Private Frederick William Lydiate, service number 985, of 32 Battalion, was killed in action at Fromelles, France on the 19 July 1916.
 He was 28 years of age.

 Back to search results Tips and disclaimers